rudraneel93/Collatz-Conjecture/Collatz COnjecture/paper.md

 ### 2.4 Gaps in Literature

-While stopping time distributions exist, no prior work defines or estimates a constant like \(C\).
-Guy (1983) listed unsolved problems, including Collatz, underscoring the need for metrics like \(C\).
+While stopping time distributions exist, no prior work defines or estimates a constant like $C$.
+Guy (1983) listed unsolved problems, including Collatz, underscoring the need for metrics like $C$.
 Kontorovich and Miller (2014) explored Benford's law in Collatz, showing statistical patterns, but not asymptotic constants.
 Their paper finds that Collatz sequences follow Benford's distribution, indicating inherent randomness.
 This gap motivates our empirical approach, filling a void between theory and data.

 ## 3. Methodology

 ### 3.1 Algorithm Design and Implementation

-We implement the Collatz stopping time computation in Python, prioritizing efficiency for large \(N\).
+We implement the Collatz stopping time computation in Python, prioritizing efficiency for large $N$.

 #### 3.1.1 Core Function: compute_collatz_stopping_time